 - AHRI certificate

-- For multifamily applications only: Completed and signed W-9
+- For all businesses receiving incentives: Completed and signed W-9

 - Work must be completed by a Qualified Program Contractor